 The Financial liabilities are lease liabilities that are measured at the present value of the lease payments that are not yet paid, discounted using the rate implicit in the lease.
 If this rate cannot be determined, the company uses its incremental borrowing rate.
 Subsequently, the lease liability is measured at amortised cost using the effective interest method and is presented as part of the amount shown under "Leasing liabilities" within Liabilities.
 It is re-measured when there is a change in future lease payments.
 An adjustment is made to the carrying amount of the corresponding ROU asset.

-The used method for Solvency II and Danish GAAP are the same meaning that no valuation differences arise.
+The same method is used for Solvency II and Danish GAAP, and hence no valuation difference exist.

 Deferred tax liabilities